CounterpartyXCP/Documentation/Developers/counterblock_API.md

 This section documents any changes to the ``counterblock`` API, for version numbers where there were API-level modifications.

-####1.5
+####1.2.0

+Removed the following API calls:

+-``record_btc_open_order``
+-``cancel_btc_open_order``

+Since BTC trading was removed from Counterwallet months ago, these calls are not necessary.

+####1.1.0

-**Summary:** Deprecated several redundant/unused functions for removal in a future version.
+Deprecated several redundant/unused functions for removal in a future version.
 Any code calling these functions should be re-written.
 Refer to the documentation of the individual functions for replacements.

 - ``cancel_btc_open_order``
 - ``get_asset_pair_market_info``